Technologicat/mcpyrate/README.md

 macro
 ```

-In the first three cases, the macro will receive `...` as input.
+In the first three forms, the macro will receive the `...` part as input.
 An identifier macro will receive the `Name` AST node itself.

-In each case, the expander will replace the invocation with the expanded content.
-Expansion occurs first for outermost nodes, i.e, from outside to inside.
+The expander will replace the invocation with the expanded content.
+By default, expansion occurs first for outermost nodes, i.e, from outside to inside.
+However, each macro can control whether it expands before or after any nested macro invocations.

 ### Importing macros

-Just like in `mcpy`, in `mcpyrate`, macros are just functions.
+Just like in `mcpy`, in `mcpyrate` macros are just functions.
 To use functions from `module` as macros, use a *macro-import statement*:

 ```python
 from module import macros, ...